UNO-CYBR-8420-Team1/CYBR8420-Suricata/Designing for Software Security Engineering.md

 ## Part 2: Observations
 ### Design Related Issues With Suricata

-#### Operational Environment Based Security
 One observation we've seen with the threat analysis is the security of the system is really rooted in the security of the environment it runs in.
-We take highlight of this with the note that the data stores it interacts with are local files that it generates or reads from.
-Additional to reinforce this is the lack of a "login" and any sort of user interface security might be needed to be put around.
-Network Admins would interact with Suricata at the Linux terminal and through editing it's configuration file data stores, where access is based on the environment being secure.
+We interpret this with the observation from the threat modeling tool analysis that the data Suricata stores and interacts with are local files that it generates or reads from.
+An example to reinforce this observation is the lack of a "login" and user interface security navigated around.
+Network Administrators would interact with Suricata at the Linux terminal and through editing it's configuration file data stores, where access is based on the environment being secure.

-#### Run Mode Considerations
-One potential gap we've identified is the security differences based on the "run modes" being used (https://docs.suricata.io/en/latest/performance/runmodes.html).
-For our limited scope analysis, we used the most secure single process run mode for our analysis to limit the scope of concern and assume a more secure starting point.
-In industry, it would be critical to review these alternative run modes for analysis since they would help gain performance gains through leveraging multi-threading and load balancing more.
+One potential gap we've identified is the security differences based on the [runmodes](https://docs.suricata.io/en/latest/performance/runmodes.html) being used.
+For our limited scope analysis, we used the most secure single process runmode for our analysis to limit the scope of concern and assume a more secure starting point.
+In industry, it would be critical to review these alternative runmodes for analysis since they would help with performance gains through leveraging multi-threading, load balancing, and more.
 Disabling multiple processes from being ran is more secure and this was also brought up in our assurance case 4 where we pointed out the configuration hardening that can be done by enabling thread blocking.
-TODO: Insert DFD draft of alternative "run modes"?

 ### [GITHUB Project Board Link](https://github.com/orgs/UNO-CYBR-8420-Team1/projects/1/views/2)
 ### Individual Contributions